bjrochem72/prog_ess/README.md

 # Welcome!
-This repositroy hold the questions (well, question snippet code) and the answers to the Programming Essentials course I teach.
+This repository holds the questions (well, question snippet code) and the answers to the Programming Essentials course I teach.

 # Naming
-This repositroy hold the questions (well, question snippet code) and the answers to the Programming Essentials course I teach.
+The files are named Assign